Mission & History

 Priests of the Society of the Precious Blood served until 1989,when the parish was turned over to the Diocese or Arlington.
 At that time, Monsignor Thomas J Cassidy was appointed pastor.
 In July 1994, Monsignor Cassidy left St Anthony’s to serve the diocesan mission in the Dominican Republic, and Father Horace H. Grinnell succeeded him as pastor.

 In recent years, the parish has reflected the increasingly diverse nature of the population of Northern Virginia.
-To respond to the needs of our Hispanic parishioners, St Anthony now offers two Sunday Masses and the Thursday evening mass in Spanish.
+To respond to the needs of our Hispanic parishioners, St Anthony now offers Mass in Spanish daily, as well as two Sunday Masses and a Saturday Vigil in Spanish.

 The little church built in 1921 (opposite Skyline) became our first home, originally as a mission of several diocesan parishes.

 The Diocese of Richmond purchased the present land on which the church and school now stand.
 The Precious Blood Fathers were invited to serve the parish that was growing too large for the little mission church.

 The first pastor, Father McCarthy saw to renting and renovating space in the Culmore shopping center with the help of parishioners so that the first Mass was celebrated there on Easter Sunday of 1952.